-Approximately 50km northeast of Rome, Stefano Chini’s grandfather started a family business in 1929 selling hand-split railroad ties.
-Stefano’s father was raised in the business and through his hard work, he built it up into a successful firewood business.
-Stefano began managing the business full time in 2007.
-As the third generation owner, he thought a lot about his own son’s future.
+Approximately 50km northeast of Rome, Stefano Chini's grandfather started a family business in 1929 selling hand-split railroad ties.
+Stefano's father was raised in the woodworking industry, and through his hard work, he built a successful firewood company.
+Stefano began managing the business full-time in 2007.
+As the third-generation owner, he is already thinking about his own son’s future with the family business.

-“I would like to build a solid business for the future of my children,” shares Stefano.
+"I would like to build a solid business for my children's future," shares Stefano.
 In his opinion, relying on firewood as their sole source of income would not be wise.
-Firewood producers are directly affected by weather, log and firewood prices, government regulations, changing heating methods, and deal with relatively low profit margins.
-The firewood season has a busy time of year, and a slow time of year.
-These factors caused Stefano to begin looking for additional products they could provide their local market, using the same logs they were buying for firewood.
+Firewood producers are directly affected by weather, log and firewood prices, government regulations, and changing heating methods, while also dealing with relatively low-profit margins.
+These factors caused Stefano to seek additional products that they could provide for their local market, using the same logs they bought for firewood.

-Intrigued, Stefano went and watched a Wood-Mizer sawmill in use at an Italian timber trade show.
-The demonstration convinced him that this was the principal machine he needed to support his goal of diversifying his product range.
-He placed an order for a Wood-Mizer LT20 sawmill model - intended for small business owners.
-Although more productive, powerful models were available, Stefano contented himself with a smaller machine at first.
-He wanted to expand his business in a way that made good business sense, without unnecessarily over extending his resources.
+Intrigued, Stefano went to watch a Wood-Mizer sawmill in use at an Italian timber trade show.
+The demonstration convinced him that this was the machine he needed to support his goal of diversifying his product range.
+He ordered a Wood-Mizer LT20 sawmill - intended for small business owners.
+Although more productive, powerful models were available, Stefano went with a smaller machine.
+He wanted to expand his business in a way that made sense for his business without unnecessarily extending his resources.

-“If it’s not straight, it’s firewood!”
+"If it's not straight, it's firewood!"
 Stefano laughs.
-With the LT20 sawmill, Stefano was able to reserve the higher quality logs in his inventory for cutting into custom sized timbers for builders.
-When he buys logs now, he is able to pick logs specifically for the sawmill.
-Lower quality logs are processed as firewood.
+With the LT20 sawmill, Stefano could reserve the higher-quality logs in his inventory for cutting into custom-sized timbers for builders.
+Now when he buys logs, he is able to pick logs specifically for the sawmill, while the lower-quality logs are processed as firewood.

-“It’s probably one of the best investments we have made,” he shares.
+"It's probably one of the best investments we have made," he shares.
 His idea was a success from every angle.
-He now sells custom cut beams to local builders, builds and sells furniture, and sells fence posts and boards.
+He now sells custom-cut beams to local builders, builds and sells furniture, and sells fence posts and boards.
 During the months when the firewood business is slow, he is able to stay busy cutting timber and building furniture for individual buyers and restaurants.
-Before, firewood was the only product he could offer from his logs, but the sawmill allows him to make much more money from the same logs by processing it into more valuable end products.
+Before, firewood was the only product he could offer from his logs, but the sawmill allows him to make much more money from the same logs by processing them into more valuable products.

-Local builders like his timber because their clients are looking for a rustic and natural look for renovations and in new buildings.
-Instead of removing imperfections in the wood, Stefano leaves them intact.
-Often, he meets with architects and clients together to talk about a project.
-They look at samples and discuss their particular vision.
-He can supply freshly cut timber, or timber that has been dried, sanded, stained and is ready for installation.
-Chestnut is very popular.
+Instead of removing imperfections in the wood, Stefano leaves them intact resulting in more rustic and natural looking timber that local builders enjoy using for renovations and new buildings.
+He often meets with architects and clients to discuss projects where they can look at samples and share their particular vision.
+He can supply freshly cut timber, or timber that has been dried, sanded, stained, and is ready for installation.
+Chestnut timber is very popular.

-Builders and homeowners value the use of wood in their projects because it is a natural material that is pleasant to the eye, and contributes to the warm environment of the home.
-Stefano likes that fact that his products are viewed in such a positive light by his clients – it’s not just any material, it’s special and beautiful.
-His business relies only on word-of-mouth advertising and his business sign along the road.
+Builders and homeowners value the use of wood in their projects because it is a natural material that is pleasant to the eye and contributes to the warm environment of the home.
+Stefano likes that his products are viewed positively by his clients – it's not just any material; it's unique and beautiful!
+His business relies only on word-of-mouth advertising and his a sign along the road.

-After the growth experienced with the LT20 sawmill, Stefano decided to upgrade to a Wood-Mizer LT70 sawmill for more capacity and production capabilities.
-The sawmill features hydraulic functions that load and adjust the log position before and during the cutting process.
-The LT70 also features a helpful computer that stores pre-set board thicknesses.
-With the push of a button, Stefano can ensure that his next cut will be exactly the right size, without stopping to take measurements or adjust the bandsaw height manually.
+After his business’s growth due to the addition of the LT20 sawmill, Stefano decided to upgrade to a Wood-Mizer LT70 sawmill for more capacity and production capabilities.
+The mill features hydraulic functions that load and adjust the log position before and during cutting.
+The LT70 also has a helpful feature called Setworks that stores pre-set board thicknesses.
+With the push of a button, Stefano can ensure that his next cut will be exactly the right size without stopping to take measurements or adjust the bandsaw height manually.

-The sawmill is usually in operation from three to eight hours a day, depending on the season and number of orders.
-Stefano says that if he working alone, and using a forklift to move the logs and beams, he can process 3-4 cubic metres of timber daily on the sawmill.
+The sawmill usually operates three to eight hours daily, depending on the season and number of orders.
+Stefano says that if he works alone and uses a forklift to move the logs and beams, he can process 3-4 cubic meters of timber daily on the sawmill.
 If he has help, he can easily double his output.

-His return on investment for the sawmill was better than expected, and his operational expenses lower.
+His return on investment for the sawmill was better than expected, and his operational expenses were lower.

-Timber that needs to be dried is stacked in a solar dry kiln, which uses a combination of the sun’s energy and vents and fans to dry timber much more quickly than the air-drying method, with minimal power.
+Timber that needs to be dried is stacked in a solar dry kiln, which uses a combination of the sun's energy vents and fans to dry wood much more quickly than the air-drying method.

-Stefano’s wood is FSC certified, and although the process took investment of time and money, he says that it was worth it, because it opens up a lot more opportunity for selling his timber for use in building projects.
-Through the crisis, Stefano shares that their business did feel the effects, but also is very happy to report that their business continued to grow during that time.
-“The sawmill really saved us in many ways.
-If we had only been producing firewood, we would have had to close.”
+Stefano's wood is FSC certified, and although the process took time and money, he says it was worth it because it opens up many more opportunities for selling his timber for building projects.
+"The sawmill really saved us in many ways.
+If we had only been producing firewood, we would have had to close."